fangq/mcx/README.txt

 1                    # num of media
 1.010101 0.01 0.005 1.37  # scat. mus (1/mm), g, mua (1/mm), n
-4       1.0          # detector number and default radius (in grid unit) 30.0  20.0  0.0  2.0 # detector 1 position (real numbers in grid unit) and radius if different
+4       1.0          # detector number and default radius (in grid unit) 30.0  20.0  0.0  2.0 # detector 1 position (real numbers in grid unit) and individual radius (optional)
-30.0  40.0  0.0      # ..., if radius is ignored, MCX will use the default radius
+30.0  40.0  0.0      # ..., if individual radius is ignored, MCX will use the default radius
 20.0  30.0  0.0      #
 40.0  30.0  0.0      #